tailrecursion/hlisp-starter/README.md

 * **The hlisp compiler.** Implemented as a [leiningen](https://github.com/technomancy/leiningen) plugin.

-* **The hlisp library.** A cljs library provides the implementation for the ElemNode and TextNode deftypes.
+* **The hlisp library.** A cljs library provides the [hlisp.env](https://github.com/micha/lein-hlisp/blob/master/resources/env.cljs) namespace, containing the implementation for the ElemNode and TextNode deftypes.
 All of the HTML elements, p, div, span, etc., are defined in the page namespace.

 * **ClojureScript libraries.** Existing libraries can be used without modification in most cases.
 The only issue is names that are not valid HTML